Every branch of the United States military knows coffee. It’s a “mission essential.”

 It’s hard to know precisely how much caffeine you’re taking in if you’re mixing your consumption up between a lot of different beverages and medications.
 Convenience stores serve some very tall cups of coffee.
 If you look at the cup size in ounces and divide by 8 ounces, you’ll have a general idea as to how much caffeine you’re taking in.

-Get it down to 300-400 mg of caffeine per day.
+Get it down to no more than 300-400 mg of caffeine per day.
 That’s considered to be a well-tolerated level for many people.

 Also, if you put several teaspoons of sugar in your coffee, try to put in less.